dashnowlab/lab-website/_members/macayla-weiner.md

 description: Research Assistant
 ---

-Macayla Weiner will be joining the lab as a Research Assistant in April 2025!
+Macayla Weiner is an undergraduate student at the University of Colorado Boulder, pursuing degrees in Neuroscience, Psychology, and Molecular, Cellular, and Developmental Biology.
+She is on a pre-medical track, hoping to become a physician-scientist, with an interest in the genetic bases of neurodegenerative disorders.